 Johnson & Johnson (NYSE: JNJ) reported its earnings on Oct 13th; but the news that captured headlines was that the New Jersey based health care company was forced to pause its vaccines’ Phase 3 trial due to a participants’ unexplained illness.
 At the time of this articles’ release, it is unknown what the illness is, and whether or not it was from a placebo or the vaccine itself.
 The company is waiting for an independent advisory board to examine the data and advise on whether or not the trial can be restarted.

 What sets Johnson & Johnson apart from other Pharma companies in this space, is that they are the only one with a vaccine in Phase 3 trials that requires one dose instead of two.
 Phase 3 is an important pre-approval step in the vacccine testing process.
-During this phase scientists give the vaccine to thousands of people and observe how many get infected compared with volunteers who took a placebo.
+During this phase scientists give the vaccine roughly a hundred people in a treatment group and observe how many get infected compared with volunteers who took a placebo.

 In June, the FDA advised vaccine makers that they require evidence that any vaccines can protect at least 50% of those that receive it.
 The trials are made large enough to reveal any rare side effects that may occur using the vaccines.
 Other US-based companies of note that have a vaccine in Phase 3 trials are Pfizer (NYSE: PFE), Novavax (NASDAQ: NVAX) and Moderna (NASDAQ: MRNA).
 Here’s a chart on the world’s progress in developing a vaccine thus far, courtesy of the New York Times: